Nathanwoodburn/onchain-names-hackathon/interoperability/README.md

 ## Deliverables

 1. Either a working/resolving SLD on a test network, or a test script covering all requirements above

-## Evaluation Criteria (TODO: should this be public?)

-1. Adherence to task requirements and specifications
-2. Security and robustness of the implemented solution
+2. A write-up of the solution and how it works
-3. Balance of decentralization and practicality [TODO: reframe]
-4. Overall creativity and innovation